gnotaras/wordpress-add-meta-tags/readme.txt

 - [2.9.2](http://www.codetrax.org/versions/298)
  - Advanced SEO title management and customization has been built into Add-Meta-Tags.
 Needs to be enabled in the settings.
 Read [more info](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Advanced_Title_Management) about how to customize the titles.
 This feature is currently marked as experimental.
 Your feedback is welcome.
  - Option to force the use of the content's custom title, if one has been set in the post editing screen, in the titles within the metadata.
+By default the custom title is used only for the 'title' HTML element.
 (Props to fatherb, bolt24, vtinath, Craig Damon and others)
+ - Fixed missing schema.org properties of video schema.org objects.
+(Props to Dragos for reporting the issue and for useful feedback)
  - Fixed several translatable strings.
 (Props to Burak Yavuz for valuable feedback.)
  - Internal media limit (configurable via filter) increased from 10 to 16.
 (Props to Eduardo Molon for feedback.)
  - Minor improvements of the schema.org metadata generators.